 PVC is, by far, the most prevalent type of duct material used in labs because it resists all types of corrosive and acidic fumes and won’t corrode in high moisture environments.
 Stainless steel can be used also in high moisture environments, but it will corrode in some acidic environments.
 Sometimes, though, the specification may call for stainless steel.
 Consult your engineer or architect about this specification to find out if there are viable alternatives.
 Most lab duct is either straight or preformed elbows.
 Transitions are available for both stainless steel and PVC blowers, to move from one size to a larger or smaller size.
 In-line damper systems are available also.
 Flexible stainless and PVC are available if the application demands it.
-Normally, we do not recommend galvanized sheet metal ducting as it will corrode fairly quickly.
+Normally, we do not recommend galvanized sheet metal ducting as it will corrode quickly.
 Trying to replace corroded ducting is much more expensive after it’s already installed compared to spending a little more up front for the right material.

 LDS can install your plastic, PVC and steel blowers and ducting system, but normally this is best when left to a certified and trained HVAC contractor that you choose.
 The reason is that the HVAC contractor will know how to wire the blower so that it complies with local and national electrical codes and standards.
 These codes vary by state and municipality, and your local contractor will know best how to comply.
-If you choose for LDS to install plastic, PVC and steel blower and ducting system, we would ask that your electrician complete the hookups and test the system.
+If you choose for LDS to install plastic, PVC and steel blower and ducting system, we ask that your electrician complete the hookups and test the system.
 Normally, lab blowers are mounted on a rooftop.